 Before going to Venice, all we heard was “it’s a tourist trap”, “it’s soooo dirty” & “it’s so crowded & nothing like the pictures”.
 So obviously, we weren’t too excited BUT still had some hope that this would turn out to be the perfect spot to spend our anniversary. & guess what?
 ALL OF THOSE PEOPLE WERE WRONG.
+Seeing Venice in a weekend was an amazing decision.
 Honestly, Venice became one of my favorite places we have ever gone to.
 GO, GO, GO!

 Where to stay

 Depending on the season, Venice can be quite busy.
 So we were quite happy to stay on a separate island, but we were just a quick ferry away from all of the hustle & bustle (& still had the gorgeous canals).
 We stayed on Murano, which was a beautiful island with amazing architecture & glass blowing.

 PLUS, we stayed at the most beautiful hotel – LaGare Hotel Venezia.
 We had the most amazing two-story room that literally made our jaws drop when we walked in.
 HIGHLY recommend!

 Venice isn’t really known for it’s food, so while it isn’t the best food we had in Italy, there were still some great options.
 Here are our favorites to check out when seeing Venice in a weekend:

 - When we were running in the rain, we stumbled upon this little pizza shop that had AWESOME pizza: Antico Forno.
 Plus, they had so many options. & it was all by the slice!
 The perfect food to eat while either hiding from the rain or walking around the city.

 - While you are exploring Saint Mark’s Square, there is a SUPER cute little cafe, CaffÃ© Florian, where you can get coffee, a snack, or be like me & get an amazing sundae (they have tons of cool options) while you listen to live music in the square.